mrbooshehri/my_devops-journey/docker/README.md

 **Note:** You can use container in detach mode by ```-d``` option.

-**Note:** You can exit the container witout stop the container with
+**Note:** You can exit the container without stop the container with
 ```ctrl+PQ```

 # Session 4